hitenlulla/React-Course/0-docs/react-router.md

 }
 ```

-### Action state: useNavigate hook
+### Action state: useNavigation hook
-While submitting the Form we might need to show the user of submitting state, if the submission is taking time due to slow backend this can be done using useNavigate()
+While submitting the Form we might need to show the user of submitting state, if the submission is taking time due to slow backend this can be done using useNavigation()

 ```jsx
 import { useNavigation, Form } from "react-router-dom";